NH-Python/pymc3/README.md

 1. Create a directory in your host home directory for your data (I've used PyMC3Models), and give everyone read-write access to only that directory.
 If you are concerned about giving _everyone_ write access to that directory, you can create a user named jovyan and give jovyan read-write access.
 The Jupyter server inside the container runs as jovyan, as defined by the Jupyter Docker Stacks project.

-2. Click the green "Clone or Download" button above, and download this repository as a zip file.
+2. Click the green "Clone or download" button above, and download this repository as a zip file.
 Extract the files and place them in your PyMC3Models directory.

 3. Make sure Docker Desktop is installed and running (https://www.docker.com/products/docker-desktop)